Today’s Wonder of the Day was inspired by HANNA from , . HANNA Wonders, “WHAT DO KANGEROOS USE THEIR POUCH FOR ” Thanks for WONDERing with us, HANNA!

 What kind of music do kangaroos listen to?
 Hip-hop, of course!
-Of course, kangaroos don’t really listen to music like we humans do.
-If they did own MP3 players and listen to music, though, we suppose they could like country, rock or even classical music.
+Actually, kangaroos don't really listen to music like we humans do.
+If they did own MP3 players and listen to music, though, we WONDER if they could like country, rock, or even classical music.

 The mother's pouch provides a safe place for her babies to stay until they grow large enough to survive outside the pouch on their own.
 Since pouches are for babies to stay in, only female kangaroos have them.